This article is part of a larger series on Business Banking.

 Refunds all ATM fees

-*Providers are financial technology (fintech) platforms backed by and Federal Deposit Insurance Corp.
-(FDIC)-insured through a supporting bank partnership (Evolve Bank & Trust for Relay, and Middlesex Federal Savings for Novo, and Coastal Community Bank for Bluevine).
+*Providers are fintech platforms backed by and FDIC-insured through a supporting bank partnership (Middlesex Federal Savings for Novo and Coastal Community Bank for Bluevine).

 When Relay Is a Good Fit

-- You send and receive wire transfers regularly: Relay’s wire transfer fees are some of the most affordable in the market.
+- You send and receive wire transfers regularly: Relay’s wire transfer fees are some of the most affordable in the market, which is one of the reasons we placed it in our list of the top small business checking accounts.
 Incoming wire transfers (domestic and international) are free, while outgoing wire transfers cost $5 (domestic) and $10 (international).
+If you upgrade to Relay Pro, all wire transfers are free.

 When Relay Is Not a Good Fit

-- You want to earn interest: Neither of Relay’s checking accounts bears interest.
-If you want to earn interest on checking balances, consider Bluevine, which offers qualified accounts an APY of 2.00% on balances up to and including $250,000.
+- You want to earn interest on checking deposits: Neither of Relay’s checking accounts bears interest.
+If high yield is a priority, consider Bluevine, which offers qualified accounts an APY of 2.00% on balances of $250,000 and less.
+Refer to our review of Bluevine business checking to learn more about how to qualify for Bluevine’s APY.

 If your business falls under one of these categories, check out our list of the best small business checking accounts for additional alternatives.